Klortho/DtdAnalyzer/README.md

 Other possible options and arguments are:
 * -h,--help - Print usage information and exit.
 * -c, --catalog *catalog-file* - Specify a file to use as the OASIS catalog, to resolve public identifiers
 * -x, --xslt *xslt-file* - An XSLT script to run to post-process the output.
   This is optional.
 * -t, --title *dtd-title* - Specify the title of this DTD.
 This will be output within a &lt;title> element under the root &lt;declarations> element of the output XML.
+* -r, --roots *roots* -  Specify the set of possible root elements for documents conforming to this DTD.
+These elements will be tagged with a 'root=true' attribute in the output.
+This will also cause the DtdAnalyzer to find those elements that are not reachable from this set of possible root elements, and to tag those with a 'reachable=false' attribute.
+The argument to this should be a space-delimited list of element names.
+* -m,--markdown - Causes structured comments to be processed as Markdown.
+Requires pandoc to be installed on the system, and accessible to this process.
+Same as "--docproc 'pandoc'".
+* --docproc *cmd* - Command to use to process structured comments.
+  This command should take its input on stdin, and produce valid XHTML on stdout.
 * &lt;output file> - Name of the file to write the output to.
 If this argument is not given, the output is written to standard out.